Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 • Exterior walls, especially in wet or windy zones

-Use closed-cell foam in any area prone to moisture or needing additional structural support.
+Use closed-cell foam anywhere prone to moisture or in need of extra structural support.

 Key Differences Between Open and Closed-Cell Spray Foam